Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Numerical method

-In this paper we investigate the evolution of a SMBHB subjected to the perturbation of a massive GC.
+In this paper we investigate the evolution of a BHB subjected to the perturbation of a massive GC.
 We took into account the tidal field of the background galaxy, treating it as an external static potential.
-The star cluster is modelled according to a \citep{king62} profile, while the total number of particles is limited to $2^{16}\simeq 65$k.
-The parameter space associated to such a problem is gigantic.
-In fact, the SMBHB is characterised by at least four parameters: binary mass $M_\bhb$ and mass ratio $q_\bhb$, semi-major axis $a_\bhb$ and eccentricity $e_\bhb$.
+The star cluster is modelled according to a \cite{King} profile, while the total number of particles is limited to $2^{16}\simeq 65$k.
+The parameter space associated to such a problem is vast.
+In fact, the BHB is characterised by at least four parameters: binary mass $M_\bhb$ and mass ratio $q_\bhb$, semi-major axis $a_\bhb$ and eccentricity $e_\bhb$.
 The GC, instead, can be constrained through its potential well $W_0$ and total mass $M$.
-According to the \cite{king62} models, fixing $W_0$ corresponds to fix the cluster concentration parameter $c=r_c/r_t$, given by the ratio between the core ($r_c$) and tidal ($r_t$) radius.
-On another hand, the tidal radius depends on the cluster orbit through the relation
+According to the \cite{King} models, fixing $W_0$ corresponds to fixing the cluster concentration parameter $c=r_c/r_t$, given by the ratio between the core ($r_c$) and tidal ($r_t$) radius.
+On the other hand, the tidal radius depends on the cluster orbit through the relation

-being $\Omega$ is the GC angular velocity, and ${\rm d}^2U/{\rm d}r^2$ the second order derivative of the background gravitational field.
-In the simplest approximation that the SMBHB separation is much smaller than its distance from the GC and that it dominates the dynamics, the equation reduces to
+where $\Omega$ is the GC angular velocity, and ${\rm d}^2\Phi/{\rm d}r^2$ the second order derivative of the background gravitational field\footnote{Note that Equation \ref{rtidal} is valid under the assumption of spherical symmetry for the background gravitational potential}.
+In the simplest approximation that the BHB separation is much smaller than its distance from the GC and that it dominates the dynamics, the equation reduces to

-being $r_0$ the cluster pericentral distance.
-Once the GC orbit is assigned, the tidal radius can be calculated and combined with the value of $W_0$ chosen in order to get the GC $r_c$.
+being $r_p$ the GC periastron.
+Although Equation \ref{rtidalt} was originally derived for point-like mass moving on circular orbits, it approximate reasonably well the tidal radius of an extended object moving on an eccentric orbit during the passage at periastron \citep{king62,ASCDS16}.
+Once the GC orbit is assigned, the tidal radius can be calculated and combined with the value of $W_0$ chosen in order to get $r_c$.

-Another degree of freedom is represented by the GC pericentre $r_p$ and eccentricity $e$, as well as the orbit inclination with respect to the SMBHB orbital plane, $i$, and the mutual orientation of the two orbital ascending nodes $\omega$.
+Another degree of freedom is represented by the GC pericentre ($r_p$) and eccentricity ($e$), as well as the orbit inclination with respect to the BHB orbital plane, $i$, and the mutual orientation of the two orbital ascending nodes $\omega$.
+Note that the definition of the inclination angle $i$ is as the one between the BHB and the GC orbital angular momentum vectors, where $i=0$ corresponds to prograde and $i=\pi$ to retrograde configurations.

 Finally, the galaxy background can significantly alter the first part of the GC orbital evolution.
 According to the widely used \cite{Deh93} models, the galactic density profile can be described as